wickwirew/PureSQL/README.md

 ```

 # Types
 SQLite is a unique SQL database engine in that it is fairly lawless when it comes to typing.
 SQLite will allow you to create a column with an `INTEGER` and gladly insert a `TEXT` into it.
 It will even let you make up your own type names and it will take them.
-Otter will not allow this and tends to operate more strictly like the table option `STRICT`.
+PureSQL will not allow this and tends to operate more strictly like the table option `STRICT`.
 Only the core types that SQLite recognizes are usable for the column type.
 | SQLite  | Swift  |
 |---------|--------|
 | INTEGER | Int    |